MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 The availability, which is also known as the release status, of AI Builder is dependent on your region.
 For a breakdown of AI Builder feature availability by region, go to [Feature availability by region](availability-region.md).

+For more information, go to the [AI Builder governance whitepaper](https://www.microsoft.com/en-us/download/details.aspx?id=103317) and select **Download**.

 ## AI custom model and environment lifecycle

 This section applies to AI Builder custom models.
 It does not apply to prebuilt models.